Our Full-Time Staff

 Rebecca Ginsburg (She/Her/Hers)

 EJP’s current director is Rebecca Ginsburg, a University of Illinois faculty member.
 As a graduate student at the University of California, Berkeley she taught in the college program at San Quentin State Prison and became convinced of the necessity of providing quality education programs to incarcerated individuals.
-After arriving at Illinois as an assistant professor in 2004, she worked with a group of fellow Illinois faculty, graduate students, and community members to found EJP.
+After arriving at Illinois as an assistant professor in 2006, she began working with a group of fellow Illinois faculty, graduate students, and community members to found EJP.
 She has a Ph.D. in architectural history from Berkeley and a J.D. from the University of Michigan Law School.
 Though not employed by EJP, she works full-time on its behalf.

 Jamie Hines (She/Her/Hers)